Hamm, North Rhine-Westphalia: Culture

 The Waldbühne Hamm-Heessen is one of the most active open-air theatres in Germany.
 The Alfred Fischer Hall is a multi-purpose event location in Heessen in a former machinery hall built by Alfred Fischer in 1912.
 The Städtische Musikschule Hamm is one of the oldest music schools in Germany.
 Hamm also has several active choirs and a jazz club and has been the home of many bands.

 Transport

 Roads

-Hamm is linked to three motorways.
-The Bundesautobahn 1 (BAB 1 or A1, Puttgarden-Saarbrücken) named Hansaline with two connections No.81 and 82., the (BAB 2 or A2, Oberhausen-Berlin) with three connections No.17,18 and 19 and the A445 (Hamm-Arnsberg) which is connected by the B63 until the planned construction between Hamm and Werl is completed.
+Hamm is linked to three motorways: the Bundesautobahn 1 (BAB 1 or A1, Puttgarden-Saarbrücken) named Hansaline with two connections (81 and 82), the (BAB 2 or A2, Oberhausen-Berlin) with three connections (17, 18 and 19) and the A445 (Hamm-Arnsberg) which is connected by the B63 until the planned construction between Hamm and Werl is completed.
 The Kamener Kreuz is situated in the southwest of Hamm.
-Two "federal roads" (Bundesstrassen) the B61 and B63 intersect in the city centre.
-Several state roads (Landesstrassen) are connecting Hamm with its neighbouring towns and municipalities.
+Two federal routes (Bundesstrassen) the B61 and B63 intersect in the city centre.
+Several state roads (Landesstrassen) connect Hamm with its neighbouring towns and municipalities.